healthynutrix/the-gut-skin-connection/README.md

 ### 3. Use Probiotics

-Fermented foods such as yogurt or sauerkraut and quality **[natural probiotic for gut and skin support](https://primebiomenow.com)**help restore a healthy balance in the digestive system.
+Fermented foods such as yogurt or sauerkraut and quality [natural probiotic for gut and skin support](https://primebiomenow.com) restore a healthy balance in the digestive system.

 ### 4. Stay Hydrated